v0lta/Jax-Wavelet-Toolbox/README.md

 ## Installation:
 - Head to https://github.com/google/jax#installation and follow the procedure described there.
 - Install pytest `pip install -U pytest`
-- Clone this repository `git clone https://github.com/v0lta/jax-wavelets`
+- Clone this repository `git clone https://github.com/v0lta/jaxlets`
-- Move into the new directory `cd jax-wavelets`
+- Move into the new directory `cd jaxlets`
 - To verify your version of jax-wavelets type `pytest`.

 ## Goals: